superfly/docs/laravel/the-basics/cron-and-queues.html.md

 This allows you to segment your application into "groups".
 Each "group" can run an instance of your code base with a specific use case (web server, cron tasks, queue worker).

-> If you used `fly launch` to create your Laravel application, all of this should work with further modification to the Docker setup.
+> If you used `fly launch` to create your Laravel application, all of this should work without further modification to the Docker setup.

 ## Scheduler (cron)